Marriage – an introduction

-In exceptional circumstances we are prepared to perform a marriage service for a couple when one or both of them are divorced, providing they are able to show a “present and demonstrable connection” with the Minster (as referred to above) and providing that we receive assurance that:
+In exceptional circumstances we are prepared to perform a marriage service for a couple when one or both of them are divorced, providing they are able to show a “present and demonstrable connection” with the Minster (as referred to above), that official papers relating to a divorce are produced and wereceive assurance that:

 1. The new relationship did not begin before any previous marriage ended.

 2. Both parties understand divorce is a breach of God’s will for marriage.

 3. Both parties are determined to make the new marriage a lifelong, faithful partnership.

 4. There is a mature understanding of why a previous marriage failed and an expression of repentance about past wrongs.